-Livu Square was created after the Second World War at the meeting point of eight streets, and it is surrounded by an attractive complex of 18th-century residential buildings.
+Līvu Square was created after the Second World War at the meeting point of eight streets.
+An interesting complex of the 18-th century residential buildings on Meistaru Street was constructed next to the former defensive wall of Riga, which lost its importance in the 17th century.
 Next to the square is the Great Guild (brotherhood of merchants) and the Small Guild (brotherhood of craftsmen), built in the second half of the 19th century in the luxurious Tudor style, as well as the oldest Russian drama theater outside of Russia - Mikhail Chekhov's Riga Russian Theater.
 In the middle of the square, both flower beds and the pavement have been created in a wavy pattern, thus symbolizing the Ridzene River, which used to flow here until the 18th century.
 The name of the city of Riga comes from the name of the Ridzene River.